yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 - Claw back the specified amount of LPTokens held by the specified holder account that are associated with the issuer from the specified AMM account.
 - Initiate a two-asset withdrawal of the specified amount of LPTokens on the current proportion from the AMM account, resulting in:
   - The issuer's asset being returned to the issuer's account.
-  - The non-issuer asset being transferred back to the holder's account,
+  - The non-issuer asset being transferred back to the holder's account.
-  - If the issuer issues both assets, then both assets will be transferred to the issuer's account.
+  - If the issuer issues both assets, both assets will be transferred to the issuer's account.
-  - If the requested amount of LPtokens exceeds the holder's available balance, then all the LPTokens will be clawed back.
+  - If the requested amount of LPtokens exceeds the holder's available balance, all the LPTokens will be clawed back.
   - If amount is not given in the request, all the LPTokens will be clawed back.

 ##### 2.2.2.1.
 Fields for AMMClawback transaction